KyryloKuzyk/PrimeTween/README.md

     }

     void OnDestroy() {
-        // Bad: don't forget to kill the tween before destroying an object.
+        // Option 2: kill the tween before destroying an object. tween.Kill();

-        // I bet the majority of developers don't even know about the SetLink() API and kill tweens in OnDestroy()
+        // Option 3: enable 'Safe Mode' and don't use SetLink() and don't kill the tween in OnDestroy().
-        // 'Safe Mode' is NOT SAFE, and you should never rely on it because it silently swallows potential errors.
+        // BUT:
-        //     Also, 'Safe Mode' doesn't work on WebGL and with 'Fast and no exceptions' on iOS. tween.Kill();
+        // - 'Safe Mode' will silence other potential errors or exceptions
-    }
+        // - 'Safe Mode' doesn't work on WebGL and with 'Fast and no exceptions' on iOS }
 }
 ```